 But the illegal tobacco trade also hurts countries in other ways, particularly with healthcare costs.
 Asbestos-laced cigarettes, like those found in the UK, may further increase the already-high rates of mesothelioma in the country.

-Tests have shown that counterfeit cigarettes from China have up to 80% more nicotine and emit 130% more carbon monoxide.
-The majority of illegal cigarettes come from Asia, where production has skyrocketed over the last decade.
-Underground factories produce 400 billion cigarettes per year, which are sold in cities around the world.
+Tests have shown counterfeit cigarettes from China have up to 80% more nicotine and emit 130% more carbon monoxide.
+Most illegal cigarettes come from Asia, where production has skyrocketed over the last decade.
+Underground factories produce 400 billion cigarettes annually, sold in cities around the world.